mattrussi/gitlab-com-runbooks/on-call/checklists/eoc.md

 By performing these tasks we will keep the [broken window effect][broken_window_effect] under control, preventing future pain and mess.

-## Before you go on call
+## Before your week of on-call shifts

 - Join the `#eoc-general` slack channel
 - Familiarize yourself with [Pagerduty][pagerduty] and [Incident.io][incidentio]
 - Make sure you can receive test pages from [Pagerduty][pagerduty]
 - Be prepared to respond to alerts within 15 minutes during your on-call time
-- Be prepared to drive incidents to resolution during your on-call time

-## Going on call
+## Beginning your daily on-call shift

 Here is a suggested checklist of things to do at the start of an on-call shift: